ammulashiva/RISCV_ASIC_2_player_arcade_game/README.md

 ![flow_chart](./Images/flow_chart.png)

-here each time the led count variable is incremented/decremented it checks weather count2 > 0 and count1 <51 and increments/decrements the count variable.If any condition is not satisified then the user wins and the buzzer function is called.the buzzer function uses the delay input from the 555 timer to make 1 second delay with counter and turns on the buzzeer 3 times with a second delay in middle
+here each time the led count variable is incremented/decremented it checks weather count2 > 0 and count1 <51 and increments/decrements the count variable.If any condition is not satisified then the user wins and the buzzer function is called.the buzzer function uses the delay input from the 555 timer to make 1 second delay with counter and turns on the buzzeer 3 times with a second delay in middle. after beeping 3 times it initialises the count variables again and returns the function to main.